Dog with an illustrated background

 Deductions

 Every year we use our claims information to review the prices charged by vets for some of the items most commonly claimed for.
-We use this information to set a maximum amount we will pay for these items.
-Any changes to these amounts will only affect your policy from your renewal.
-You can see a list of these items in the 'Important information on vet fee claims limits' document in your welcome or renewal pack.
+We use this information to set a maximum amount we’ll pay for these items.
+You can see the maximum amounts we’ll pay in the ‘Important information on vet fee claims limits’ document in your welcome or renewal pack.

 Dental or gum treatment